KatjaDanielzik/MetaboDynamics/README.md

 multiple timepoints and experimental conditions employing 3 probabilistic models:

-1)  A hierachical Bayesian model allows the robust estimation of means at every timepoint.
+1)  A hierarchical Bayesian model for the robust estimation of means at every timepoint.
 Its outputs are A) differences between timepoint for every metabolite

 <!-- -->

-2)  metabolite specific dynamic profiles that can be used for clustering.
+2)  metabolite specific dynamics profiles that can be used for clustering.

 <!-- -->